SAP-archive/cloud-security-client-golang-xsuaa/README.md

 # cloud-security-client-golang-xsuaa
-Sample library to show how to use XSUAA in Golang applications running on SAP BTP.
+Sample library to show how to use XSUAA in Golang applications running on SAP Business Technology Platform.

 This is not an official library (**ITS A SAMPLE!!**) and therefore is not been maintained in the future or is been updated to solve further security issues or reflect the current state of https://www.npmjs.com/package/@sap/xssec or https://github.com/SAP/cloud-security-xsuaa-integration.
 It should rather act as an inspiration for people trying to reuse or initiate their Golang applications on SAP BTP.
 The library has ported most of the functionality of the NodeJS xssec library (https://www.npmjs.com/package/@sap/xssec).
 As you can see there are also tests taken over from the xssec NodeJS lib to ensure the validation and verification algorithms are reflected as good as possible.
 But - as already stated - no guarantee if everything works as expected ;) If you find an error and/or want to add missign functionalities feel free to open a pull request (**with tests!**)